Gluten-Free Dairy-Free Veggie Quiche with Quinoa Crust

 Pair this Dairy-free quiche with a lovely salad like this Broccoli Jicama Salad or even this Spaghetti Squash Salad, or your salad of choice with this Zingy Dairy-free Avocado Dressing or Dairy-free Ranch Dressing, and you've got the perfect easy meal.

-Crust Alternative
+Crust Alternatives

+Cauliflower Crust Option: If you're grain free or eating a low-carb diet, you can substitute cauliflower rice for the quinoa and flour in the crust.
 Simply cook the cauliflower rice, then squeeze out as much of the water as possible.
 Next, add in the remaining crust ingredients and proceed with the recipe.

 Recipe Notes and Substitutions

-• THM: Use the cauliflower crust option to make this recipe be an “S” on the Trim Healthy Mama plan.
+- THM / Whole30: Use the cauliflower crust option to make this recipe be an “S” on the Trim Healthy Mama plan.

 Gluten-free Dairy-Free Quiche with Easy Quinoa Crust